 The Pacific Reentry Career Services Story

 Pacific Reentry Career Services was founded by Stephanie Hammerwold and Timothy Pershing with the goal of reducing recidivism by helping the formerly incarcerated gain employment and therefore maintain a stable life outside of jail or prison.
-Pacific Reentry Career Services is a nonprofit corporation as defined under Section 501(c)(3) of the Internal Revenue Service Code and is based in Orange County, California.
+Pacific Reentry Career Services is based in Orange County, California and is fiscally sponsored by OneOC, a 501(c)(3) nonprofit organization.

 Stephanie and Tim have a combined background that includes work in nonprofits, advocacy for women and at-risk populations, education and human resources.
 Stephanie has hired hundreds of people in the course of her HR career and realized the importance of not automatically rejecting job candidates with a criminal history.
 She also saw the value in working with entry-level employees to develop career plans to help them move up.
 Tim brings years of experience working in nonprofits and a dedication to supporting at-risk populations.
 After running an HR consulting business for several years, Stephanie and Tim started to get involved in the Orange County reentry community and decided to found Pacific Reentry Career Services--an organization that combines their nonprofit experience with an insider understanding of the employment process and developing employees.